 - ¼ teaspoon (1.25 ml) pure almond extract, optional

-- ⅔ cup (133 grams) organic granulated cane sugar, or regular granulated sugar
+- ⅔ cup (133 g) granulated cane sugar, or regular granulated sugar

-- Homemade or fine-quality organic strawberry and/or seedless red raspberry jam
+- Homemade or fine-quality strawberry jam and/or seedless red raspberry jam

-- Arrange oven rack in lower third of oven and preheat oven to 325ºF.
+- Arrange oven rack in lower third of oven and preheat oven to 325ºF (165ºC).
 Line two baking sheets with parchment paper; set aside.
-Place granulated sugar for Sugar Coating in a small bowl and combine strawberry and raspberry jams (about ⅔ cup total) for Jam Filling in another small bowl; set aside.
+Place granulated sugar for Sugar Coating in a small bowl and combine strawberry and raspberry jams (about ⅔ cup total or about 158 ml) for Jam Filling in another small bowl; set aside.
 If desired, keep jams separate to fill the cookies.

 - Using an electric stand mixer fitted with paddle attachment, or handheld electric mixer, beat butter until creamy and smooth.
 Beat in confectioner’s sugar and mix until well incorporated scraping the bowl with a rubber spatula when necessary.
 Add egg yolks, extracts (if using both) and salt; mix until well blended.
 On low speed, gradually add flour and mix until just fully incorporated.
 Once again, scrape the bowl with rubber spatula when needed.
 Do not chill the dough.